Introduction to Torii

 • Stable and will not change during the user's lifetime

-• Treated as an opaque string rather than a specific format (though it uses UUIDs internally by default)
+• Treated as an opaque identifier rather than a specific format (though it uses UUIDs internally by default)

 • Used to link user accounts to authentication methods, sessions, and application data